Doers and Dreamers / Deborah Mills Thackrey

 Dreamer who has hopped, skipped, and jumped her way across the country and is now leveraging

 arts and technology to create products here that anyone can use. - KG

 Business or organization: Art for Living Fabric LLC, Kingston, NY

 Occupation: I am a photographic artist digitally printing throw pillows featuring my fine art.

 What is your approach to your business or occupation that makes you unique?

-I am taking the leap from putting my work on gallery walls and entering the home decor arena.
+I am taking the leap from putting my work on gallery walls and entering the textile design arena.

 There is a revolution in digital textile printing going on that is affecting both home goods